chad-russell/c/docs/Setup.md

-# 🚀 Homelab Cluster Setup Guide
+# 🚀 Home Cluster Setup Guide

-This guide walks you through setting up your 4-node NixOS homelab cluster with SeaweedFS and high availability.
+This guide walks you through setting up your 4-node NixOS home cluster with SeaweedFS and high availability.

 ## 📋 Prerequisites